FredericoLeao/drag-drop-sort/README.md

 # How it works

-Drag and drop Sections to each other to reorganize it's positions.
+Drag and drop sections to each other to reorganize it's positions.

 Drag and drop categories inside it's own section to reorganize it's positions.

+Add new categories by pressing '+' button on each section

+Rename categories by clicking on the pencil icon (shown on mouse over) and then press Enter

 # Requirements